 Foreign nationals also face restrictions on acquiring properties within municipal areas with less than 2000 registered inhabitants (article 87 of Village Act).Foreigners are also not allowed to purchase properties in the confines of military zones (Military Prohibited and Security Areas Act).

 On 07 January 2006, a new law was enacted which put a limit to the amount of land that a foreigner can purchase.
 Foreigners are allowed to acquire a maximum of 30 hectares (74 acres) of real estate.
 Any piece of land exceeding 30 hectares requires a permit from the Turkish authorities.

 A 10% to 25% deposit is needed during the initial stage of property acquisition, i.e., upon signing of the purchase contract.
 Permission for sale needs to be acquired by sending the deeds of property and passport translations of the buyer to the local Army Headquarters for approval.
 The permission for sale usually takes six to eight weeks to secure.
 Once the permission of sale is secured, the transfer of title of deed ("TAPU") is done at the local Land Registry Office.

 Having a solicitor to do the conveyancing is not a legal requirement, but it is highly recommended.
 Notarisation of all property sales to foreign nationals by a government-authorised interpreter is, however, a legal requirement.
 Moreover, both contracting parties (seller and buyer) are required to be present at the entry of title.

 The whole process of registering property in Turkey takes seven days to finish.
 The Turkish government, in turn, takes three to nine months to process the application and release the title deeds for transfer.

-Mortar dues are actually split evenly between the buyer (2%) and the seller (2%) but in practice, the buyer pays for all mortar dues.
+Transfer taxes are actually split evenly between the buyer (2%) and the seller (2%) but in practice, the buyer pays for the transfer tax.